ce335805/MigdalEliashbergAnalytics/README.md

 The resulting expression is split into 4 terms for simplification and converted to C code for the numerical implementation of the k-sums.

 The notebook can be run with Mathematica and will take a few minutes on a typical laptop.
-We used Mathematica version 12.
+We used Mathematica version 12 on Ubuntu.